Why travel to Singapore?

 You can also see the city on foot, walking quietly, because everything is quite close and you don’t have to spend a penny to get to know Singapore’s most famous neighborhood and enjoy the views of the bay from Merlion Park.

 Entering the famous Gardens by the Bay and Singapore Botanical Gardens does not cost money and the nightly sound and light shows at Gardens by the Bay and Marina Bay Sands are also free.

-Yes, it is one of the most modern airports and with more services in the world, but not for that reason we consider it a reason to visit Singapore, but for the number of flights to other destinations in Southeast Asia at quite economic prices that are made from this airport.
+Yes, Changi Airport is one of the most modern airports.
+It also offers more services than any other airport.
+But that isn’t why we consider it a reason to visit Singapore.
+It’s because of the number of flights to other destinations in Southeast Asia at quite economic prices that are made from this airport.

 You can take the opportunity to get to know Singapore on a stopover from a flight to another Asian country or even to Oceania.
 You can also extend your trip by two or three to visit Singapore.

 It’s easy to get to know Singapore by the way.